Westport, CT

 ABOUT THE TREE BOARD

-Tree Board members are appointed by the First Selectwoman and are responsible for:
+Tree Board members are appointed by the First Selectperson and are responsible for:

 - Advising and assisting the Tree Warden.